-Military force Level of model Theoretical perspective (model structure) Theoretical perspective (model behavior) Practical application Armed force Entity-level All activities for a combat entity model were integrated in only one model.
+Previous study Military force Level of model Theoretical perspective (model structure) Theoretical perspective (model behavior) Practical application Andrien et al. 17 Armed force Entity-level All activities for a combat entity model were integrated in only one model.
 Model behaviors for a composite mission were classified with course of tasks.
 It has flexibility due to separation between a scenario and a combat entity.
-Air force Entity-level An air defense unit was divided into detection radar, tracking radar, and missile models.
+Moreno et al. 18 Air force Entity-level An air defense unit was divided into detection radar, tracking radar, and missile models.
 Decision making and moving behaviors were ignored.
 It seems to be underused except as a specific engagement.

-A combat entity model

-behaviors for a mission.

-descriptions were not

-expressed in the combat
+Cho et al. 19 Naval force Entity-level All activities for a combat entity model were integrated in only one model.
+A combat entity model covered detailed behaviors for a mission.
+It seems to be underused except in a specific engagement.
+Park et al. 20 Naval force Entity-level Two kinds of components were proposed for a combat entity: physical and logical parts.
+Detailed tactical descriptions were not expressed in the combat entity model.
+Physical and logical parts of the combat entity model can be reused for other applications.